lrlna/nanoidb/README.md

 This creates an instance of IndexedDB.
 It takes in a database `name` and `version`.
 IndexedDB's versioning starts with 1, rather than 0.

+### `db.upgrade(version)`
+Upgrades the current version of Nanoidb with the specified version.
+This is useful for when you need to create an extra `object store` under the same Nanoidb instance.

 ### `db.on('upgrade', callback(diffData))`
 Returns an object composed of a previously created indexedDB and a IDBVersionChangeEvent.
 This is where you should create your object store by